Self-Stabilizing Self-Assembly: Acknowledgments

-The research leading to these results has received funding from the Czech Science Foundation (GAČR) under grant agreement No. 19-26143X.
-The work of Miroslav Kulich has been supported by the European Regional Development Fund under the project Robotics for Industry 4.0 (reg. no. CZ.02.1.01/0.0/0.0/15003/0000470).
+The research leading to these results was funded by the Czech Science Foundation (GAČR) under grant agreement No. 19-26143X.
+Miroslav Kulich's work has been supported by the European Regional Development Fund under the Robotics for Industry 4.0 project (reg. no. CZ.02.1.01/0.0/0.0/15003/0000470).
+All authors thank anonymous referees and the editor for their constructive comments on the original version of the manuscript.
+The help of Dr. Stephanie Krueger, who provided editorial assistance, is also gratefully acknowledged.